 Certain types of fish (including shark, marlin, swordfish and tuna) contain high levels of the chemical mercury.
 Eating these types of fish is not normally a problem for most people - it does not cause gastroenteritis or food poisoning.
 But pregnant women are advised to avoid eating shark, marlin and swordfish and to limit tuna.
 This is because a high level of mercury can damage the developing nervous system of an unborn baby.

 Oily fish may be contaminated by chemicals called polychlorinated biphenyls.
 Again, this does not usually cause a problem or food poisoning for most people.
 However, you should limit the amount of oily fish you eat in pregnancy because of possible effects of these chemicals on a developing baby.
-The Department of Health recommends no more than two portions of oily fish a week.
+Public Health England recommends no more than two portions of oily fish a week.

 Note: this is a general leaflet about food poisoning.
 There are separate leaflets that give more details about some of the different microbes that cause food poisoning.